cmordi/redfin-pipeline/README.md

 Using past and present housing market data to determine the premier areas to invest in Seattle

-## Acknowledgements:
+## Data

-The majority of this data was pulled from Redfin
+### Things to note:

+Redfin does not have an API.
+I pulled the data from their Data Center

 Real Estate, Homes for Sale, MLS Listings, Agents | Redfin. https://www.redfin.com/.